rodneyshupe/Cookbook/Recipes/SoupsAndStews/CreamyAsparagusSoupWithSmokyPancettaAndGrilledScallops.rst

    only one minute.
 Put aside.
 5. Whisk roux into the soup base.
 The soup base will start to thicken.
    Keep on medium heat.
-6. In a stock pot add 2 tbsp olive oil, heat, add pancetta and cook until crispy.
+6. In a stock pot add 2 tablespoons olive oil, heat, add pancetta and cook until crispy.
 Add onions, season, and saute until golden.
 7. Strain soup base with fine sieve into the onions and pancetta.
 Discard soup stock asparagus.
 8. Let simmer for 5 minutes.
 Add scallops, and asparagus tips (fresh), stir, bring to high heat.
-Stir in whipping cream, adjust seasoning if needed.Serve 4-6.
+Stir in whipping cream, adjust seasoning if needed.
+Serve 4-6.